Role

 User Testing, Feedback, and Improvements:

-We went through 2 rounds of task-based usability testing to arrive at our high fidelity prototype.
 Each round, we gave users tasks for each page, observed and recorded their behavior, and got feedback through difficulty ratings and follow up questions.

 Round 1: we gathered the feedback from our first round of user testing, as shown below.